Gold Hits Record High As Equities Weaken - UrduPoint

 Bloomberg said a batch of the products are thought to be given the go-ahead by the Securities and Exchange Commission by next month.

-In equities trading, troubled developer China Evergrande briefly surged more than 13 percent after a court in the city allowed extra time to form a restructuring plan aimed at avoiding liquidation.
+In equities trading, troubled developer China Evergrande briefly surged more than 13 percent in Hong Kong after a court in the city allowed extra time to form a restructuring plan aimed at avoiding liquidation.

 The firm, which defaulted on a debt repayment in 2021 and has reported more than $300 billion in liabilities, was hit with a winding-up petition and faces liquidation if officials decide its proposal is not sufficient.